dougkerr/ftp_upload-1/FTP_Upload/doc/DeveloperNotes.md

 ## Introduction
 With release v2.0.0, we added a simple installer for Debian-derivative Linux systems.
 We also added a remote access mechanism that works via SSH tunnels.
-Lastly, the tunnel daemon, `cktunnel` and `ftp_upload` program are now run as Linux services.
+Additionally, the tunnel daemon, `cktunnel` and `ftp_upload` program are now run as Linux services.

 ## Unit and System Tests ##
 ### Overview ###
 There are unit tests and system tests included for much of the code.
-We use PyUnit for the Python code tests (which is part of the standard Python distribution) and [shunit2](http://manpages.ubuntu.com/manpages/trusty/man1/shunit2.1.html) for the shell scripts such as `configupload.sh` and its supporting files.
+We use PyUnit (which is part of the standard Python distribution) for the Python code tests  and [shunit2](http://manpages.ubuntu.com/manpages/trusty/man1/shunit2.1.html) to test the shell scripts such as `configupload.sh` and its supporting files.
 The tests for a given set of code are generally in a `test` subdirectory below the code that will be tested.
 These tests are intended to be run on the development machine to validate functionality as the code is being